-As you can see here, Ghana does not have the resources to identify and analyze the toxic air pollutants (except particulate matter) from the burning of electrical wires and e-waste for metal recovery at Agbogbloshie.
+As you can see here, Ghana does not have the resources to identify and analyze the toxic air pollutants (except particulate matter) from the burning of electrical wires and radial tires for metal recovery at Agbogbloshie.

-Agbogbloshie is probably still one of the worst polluted places on earth, as captured in the video above and the one at the bottom of this article.
+Agbogbloshie is probably still one of the worst polluted places on earth, as captured in the video above.

 And Accra residents still eat vegetables, fruits, beef, and fish from this 'toxic hell'.